griddles/snakesAndLasersV2/README.md

 ### Multiplayer branch:
 This branch is for writing and testing an online multiplayer gamemode for Snakes and Lasers.
 It'll probably break the game for a while, so I'm keeping it all contained on this branch.
 This is very much a work in progress, so don't actually download this.

 Multiplayer is currently in beta testing.
 This means that it's working, but still has a lot of problems, primarily with lag.
-It can also only be played on a local network, however this should change soon.
+It has only been tested on a local network, but should work through external connections, as long as proper port forwarding is done.

 To-Do:
- - Add an IP address config file that will change the IP that the game tries to connect to, so players using the (nonexistent) .exe can connect to different servers
- - Fix the large amount of lag caused on anything other than a modern gaming pc
+ - Improve performance
  - Make the moving lasers actually work instead of just getting really thicc (or maybe pretend that that's intended)
  - Make particles work?
 If they cause too much lag I'll just leave lightweight mode built in
+ - Test multiplayer mode through the actual internet instead of just a local network

 ---